iOS 26

 He also believes owning both the hardware and the software is the only way OpenAI can deliver a seamless AI experience rather than a patched-together one layered on top of someone else’s operating system.

-Until now, OpenAI’s hardware story centered on a very different vision.
-The company spent $6.5 billion to acquire io Products, the startup founded by former Apple design chief Jony Ive.
+That strategy came into sharper focus with its $6.5 billion acquisition of io Products, the startup founded by former Apple design chief Jony Ive.

 That deal brought plans for a smart speaker likely to launch first, followed by smart glasses, a smart lamp, and possibly earbuds.